Edit

 Issue in ExAllocatePoolZero, ExAllocatePoolQuotaZero, and ExAllocatePoolPriorityZero functions FIXED

-In May 2020, OSR discovered that the new down-level support for automatic zeroing of pool allocations had an issue that could lead to an allocation not getting zero-initialized on systems running Windows 10, version 1909.
-This has now been fixed with a security refresh of the WDK for Windows 10, version 2004 and the Enterprise WDK (EWDK) for Windows 10, version 2004 on Dec 16th.
+In May 2020, OSR discovered an issue with the new down-level support for automatic zeroing of pool allocations.
+The issue could cause an allocation to not get zero-initialized on systems running Windows 10, version 1909.
+This was fixed with a security refresh of the WDK for Windows 10, version 2004 and the Enterprise WDK (EWDK) for Windows 10, version 2004 on Dec 16.
 Microsoft took advantage of the security refresh and updated the EWDK to include the Visual Studio build tools 16.7.
 Microsoft recommends all driver developers uninstall the original SDK and WDK (version 2004) and install the refresh SDK and WDK or EWDK.

 To ensure there was a complete security solution in place, an OS fix was released for Windows 10, version 1909 in November, so if there was a driver created with the security issue the OS would be protected from it.

-In addition to downloading the updated WDK/EWDK, Microsoft recommends that all drivers switch all kernel allocations to use the new pool zeroing DDIs which return zeroed memory by default.
-This will increase driver security and reliability.
-In order to help with this transition, Microsoft has created a Static Driver Verifier rule which is available in preview Windows 10 WDK versions 20236 and above.
-The rule will identify all instances in a driver’s source code where the old pool allocation DDIs are being used and will recommend replacing them with the new, safer equivalent DDI.
-The rule is applicable to WDM, WDF and NDIS based drivers.
+In addition to downloading the updated WDK/EWDK, Microsoft recommends that all drivers switch all kernel allocations to use the new pool zeroing DDIs, which return zeroed memory by default.
+This increases driver security and reliability.
+In order to help with this transition, Microsoft created a Static Driver Verifier rule, which is available in preview Windows 10 WDK versions 20236 and above.
+The rule identifies all instances in a driver's source code where the old pool allocation DDIs are being used and recommends replacing them with the new, safer equivalent DDI.
+The rule is applicable to WDM, WDF, and NDIS based drivers.

 Installing WDK no longer enables Spectre mitigations for all C++ projects as seen in WDK 1903

-While the WDK install will enable Spectre mitigation by default for all drivers, it no longer enables them for all C++ projects.
+While the WDK install enables Spectre mitigation by default for all drivers, it no longer enables them for all C++ projects.

 Workaround: In the properties page for the driver project (Configuration Properties >General) set Windows SDK Version to $(LatestTargetPlatformVersion).
-If this option is not available to select then select the option inherit from parent or project default.
+If this option isn't available to select then select the option inherit from parent or project default.

 EWDK and SDV running on Server have .NET requirements

-Running Static Driver Verifier from the EWDK requires .Net Framework 4.7.2.
-Depending on the version of Windows on your system, .NET may be installed, may be installed but need to be enabled, or may not be installed.
-For more information about what version of .NET is installed or the state of .NET installation please review .NET Framework versions and dependencies.
+Running Static Driver Verifier from the EWDK requires .NET Framework 4.7.2.
+Depending on the version of Windows on your system, .NET might be installed, might be installed but need to be enabled, or might not be installed.
+For more information about what version of .NET is installed, or the state of .NET installation, review .NET Framework versions and dependencies.

 DVL generation fails with System.IO.FileNotFoundException

-When attempting to create a Driver Verification Log (DVL), the following error will be presented:
+When attempting to create a Driver Verification Log (DVL), the following error is presented:

 or one of its dependencies.